Healthy Eating To Help Prevent Injury

 Fish oil is rich in omega-3 fatty acids, DHA and EPA, and has been proven to minimize inflammation and promote a healthy immune system.
-Most people have a deficiency in omega-3, but consume far more of omega-6 (poultry, eggs, nuts), causing an imbalance in the system.
+Most people have a deficiency in omega-3, but consume far more omega-6 (poultry, eggs, nuts), causing an imbalance in the system.

 This delicious fruit offers you the goodness of vitamins C, which is excellent for our immune system and post-exercise tissue repair.
-Vitamins C facilitate collagen production, which in turn provides our ligaments, tendons, and bones with the strength and flexibility needed to function efficiently.
+Vitamins C facilitates collagen production, which in turn provides our ligaments, tendons, and bones with the strength and flexibility needed to function efficiently.

 Coconut water contains a high quantity of electrolytes, magnesium, and potassium to help in muscle recovery and relaxation of our nervous system.
 It can also keep the hydration at bay that might have made your tissues more susceptible to injury and tears.

 These are rich in zinc, a mineral that is a major immune system supporter.
-With enough zinc, your body will be able to use protein to regenerate muscles and tissues of your body.
+With enough zinc, your body will be able to use protein to regenerate the muscles and tissues of your body.

 Doctors recommend beets as they are an incredible source of dietary nitrate, which has shown some signs of improvement in athletic performance by reducing our body's need for oxygen.
 Have some beets before a workout, and you will be all set!